Las armas y las letras: Reign of Charles V

 tomando ora la espada, ora la pluma.

-The Castilian language, which experienced an uprise since Charles V made it the language of his chancelleries, featured many examples of soldier-scholars which employed it to search for the humanistic elevation of the soul, spicing it with Greek and Roman concepts, especially from the second half of 16th century.
+The Castilian language, which experienced an uprise since Charles V made it the language of his chancelleries, featured many examples of soldier-scholars which employed it to search for the humanistic elevation of the soul, spicing it with Greek and Roman concepts, especially from the second half of the 16th century.
 The Spanish Petrarchian group, represented by writers like Francisco de Aldana and Alonso de Ercilla, became especially eminent.
 In the same Hellenist line, Pedro Mexía wrote his Silva de varia lección in 1540 to bring back the Platonic idea of the philosopher king, which he saw represented by examples of cultured conquerors like Caesar and Alexander the Great.
 He established that intellectuality is essential for a king, as it allows him to achieve victory in wartime and rule well in peacetime.

 Reign of Philip II

 Philip II, successor to Charles V in the throne of Spain, became an exponent of the weapons and the letter by influence of his father, who arranged for Philip to learn in both fields under Juan Martínez Silíceo and the captain of the royal guard Juan de Zúñiga.
 As a prince, Philip traveled throughout Europe and gained experience with the weapons, hunting and jousting with the nobility of the Habsburg Netherlands, and as a king, he organized the biggest private library of Europe in his palace of El Escorial, assisted by humanists like Diego Hurtado de Mendoza and Pedro Ponce de León.
 Aside from books, he collected weapons, and passed his love for hunting to his two daughters Isabella Clara Eugenia and Catalina Micaela, to their contemporaries' shock.
 His readings included from chivalric romances to the works of Erasmus, as well as The Prince by Machiavelli and Relox de príncipes by Antonio de Guevara.